agforero/SI-PLANNING/README.md

 # SI-PLANNING
-A repository for storing my SI session plans.
+A repository for storing my 2020 Spring SI session plans.